mwcproject/mwc-node/doc/mining/Install_mac.md

 ![](Install_mac_images/architecture.png)

-Please note IPs `127.0.0.1` are open for only local host connections. `0.0.0.0` allow anyone to connect to your host.
+Please note IPs `127.0.0.1` are open for only local host connections. `0.0.0.0` allows anyone to connect to your host.

 Please adjust IPs according your needs and update your firewall rules.